SamGree/East_Flavors/README.md

          - Bookings: Manage bookings made on the website.
          - Tables: Handle table-related information (likely referring to tables in a restaurant setting).
       - DJANGO SUMMERNOTE:
-         - Attachments: Manage file attachments using the Django Summernote package.
+         - Attachments: Manage file attachments using the Django summernote package.
       - MENU:
          - Manage restaurant menu items and can easily add it here.
       - SITES: Manage configurations related to the **sites** framework, often used for multi-site setups.
       - Recent Actions Panel:
          - On the right side, it displays a list of recent actions performed by the logged-in admin user, such as adding, changing, or deleting objects.(in this case, menu items).
       - Header:
-        - The header includes links for the admin user to view the site, change the password, and log out.
-It also displays the current logged-in user's username ("ADMIN").
+        - The header includes links for the admin to view the site, change the password, and log out.
       ![admin page](/readme.images/admin.page.png)
       ***
       - This is the **Add menu** form in the Django admin interface.
 It allows the admin to add a new menu item with the following fields: